Scale insect: Ecology

-Scale insect in the genus Cryptostigma live inside the nests of neotropical ant species.
+Scale insects in the genus Cryptostigma live inside the nests of neotropical ant species.
 Many tropical plants need ants to survive which in turn cultivate scale insects thus forming a tripartite symbiosis.
 Some ants and scale insects have a mutualistic relationship; the ants feed on the honeydew and in return protect the scales.
 On a tulip tree, ants have been observed building a papery tent over the scales.
 In other instances, scale insects are carried inside the ant's nest; the ant Acropyga exsanguis takes this to an extreme by transporting a fertilised female mealybug with it on its nuptial flight, so that the nest it founds can be provisioned.
 This provides a means for the mealybug to be dispersed widely.
 Species of Hippeococcus have long clinging legs with claws to grip the Dolichoderus ants which tend them; they allow themselves to be carried into the ant colony.
 Here the mealybugs are safe from predation and environmental hazards, while the ants have a source of nourishment.
 Another species of ant maintains a herd of scale insects inside the hollow stems of a Barteria tree; the scale insects feed on the sap and the ants, while benefiting from the honeydew, drive away other herbivorous insects from the tree as well as preventing vines from smothering it.

 Scale insects have various natural enemies, and research in this field is largely directed at the species that are crop pests.
 Entomopathogenic fungi can attack suitable scales and completely overgrow them.
 The identity of the host is not always apparent as many fungi are host-specific, and may destroy all the scales of one species present on a leaf while not affecting another species.
 Fungi in the genus Septobasidium have a more complex, mutualistic relationship with scale insects.
 The fungus lives on trees where it forms a mat which overgrows the scales, reducing the growth of the individual parasitised scales and sometimes rendering them infertile, but protecting the scale colony from environmental conditions and predators.
 The fungus benefits by metabolising the sap extracted from the tree by the insects.

 Natural enemies include parasitoid wasps, mostly in the families Encyrtidae and Eulophidae, and predatory beetles such as fungus weevils, ladybirds and sap beetles.
 Ladybirds feed on aphids and scale insects, laying their eggs near their prey to ensure their larvae have immediate access to food.
 The ladybird Cryptolaemus montrouzieri is known as the "mealybug destroyer" because both adults and larvae feed on mealybugs and some soft scales.
 Ants looking after their providers of honeydew tend to drive off predators, but the mealybug destroyer has outwitted the ants by developing cryptic camouflage, with their larvae mimicking scale larvae.